 They would quickly hand-roll it into thin strips.
 Then, with scissors they cut it into bite-sized pieces that they wrapped in tiny squares of waxed paper and sealed by twisting the ends.

-Ever since I heard those wonderful family stories as a boy, I wondered what that old fashioned candy would have tasted like.
+Ever since I had heard those wonderful family stories as a boy, I wondered what that old fashioned candy would have tasted like.